 Helen Gilbart is particularly interested in accessing specific histories buried deep within the land, whether urban or rural.
 How a place has been physically made, what it has experienced, witnessed or might reveal, who or what was there, the clues.
 These questions are paramount.
 Objects are explored in the same way.
 Gilbart first studied Geography and Fine Art jointly and continues to embed herself directly within her subject wherever possible.
-Her various residencies and commissions have enabled her to work in the UK and abroad using mainly paint, and occasionally print and sculpture.
+Her various residencies and commissions have enabled her to work in the UK and abroad using mainly paint, and occasionally print, textiles and sculpture.